tukl-msd/DRAMPower/README.md

 $ -D DRAMPOWER_USE_FETCH_CONTENT=Y
 ```

-By default DRAMPower fetches all dependencies.
+By default DRAMPower fetches all dependencies if `DRAMPOWER_USE_FETCH_CONTENT` is enabled.
 If you want to disable the fetching of a specific dependency, you can set the respective flag to N. The following flags are available:
-- DRAMPOWER_USE_FETCH_CONTENT_INTERNAL: Fetches the internal dependencies of DRAMPower (DRAMUtils)
+- `DRAMPOWER_USE_FETCH_CONTENT_INTERNAL` Fetches the internal dependencies of DRAMPower (DRAMUtils)
-- DRAMPOWER_USE_FETCH_CONTENT_SPDLOG: Fetches the spdlog library used by the command line application
+- `DRAMPOWER_USE_FETCH_CONTENT_SPDLOG` Fetches the spdlog library used by the command line application
-- DRAMPOWER_USE_FETCH_CONTENT_CLI11: Fetches the CLI11 library used by the command line application
+- `DRAMPOWER_USE_FETCH_CONTENT_CLI11` Fetches the CLI11 library used by the command line application
-- DRAMPOWER_USE_FETCH_CONTENT_NLOHMANN_JSON: Fetches the nlohmann_json library used by DRAMUtils
+- `DRAMPOWER_USE_FETCH_CONTENT_NLOHMANN_JSON` Fetches the nlohmann_json library used by DRAMUtils

 The following cmake flags show an example of how to disable the fetching of the spdlog and CLI11 libraries:
 ```console